-Whenever you open an app for the first time on Mac, it will ask for notification permission (if required).
-If you have denied notification permission during startup, you need to enable permission from the System Preferences menu.
+Whenever you open an app for the first time on Mac, it asks for notification permission (if required).
+If you have denied notification permission during startup, you must enable permission from the System Preferences menu.

-Step 1: Click on the little Apple icon in the upper left corner.
+Step 1: Click the little Apple icon in the upper left corner.

 Step 3: Go to the Notifications & Focus menu.

-Following the macOS Monterey update, Apple has integrated Do Not Disturb mode inside Focus on the Mac.
-If you have enabled a Focus mode on your Mac, it will disable all notifications and calls on the device.
+Since the macOS Monterey update, Apple has integrated the Do Not Disturb mode inside Focus on the Mac.
+If you have enabled a Focus mode on your Mac, it disables all notifications and calls on the device.